exaexa/werge/README.md

 Available commands:
-  merge                    diff3-style merge of two changesets git                      Automerge unmerged files in git conflict
+  merge                    diff3-style merge of two changesets git                      Automerge unmerged files in git conflict diff                     Find differences between two files patch                    Apply a patch from `diff' to file break                    Break text to tokens glue                     Glue tokens back to text

 werge is a free software, use it accordingly.
 ```